scholzj/build-your-own-social-media-analytics-with-apache-kafka/README.md

    ```
    Now you can test the sentiment analysis by sending tweets with the hashtag specified in `.camel.source.path.keywords: "#YOURHASHTAG"`.
 It will read the tweets found by the search connector and do a sentiment analysis of them.
    If they are positive or negative on more than 90%, it will forward them to the alert topic.
-   The DM connector will pick them up from this topic and send them as DMs to your Twitter account.
+   The connector will pick them up from this topic and send them as re-tweets on your Twitter account.
    ![Sentiment Analysis](assets/sentiment-analysis.png)

 ## Doing ad-hoc analysis